 They invited me to share my journey with them, particularly the more recent journey of learning about and living into my own native culture and spirituality and how they fit into the church as I see and experience it today.

-I began by telling them my story– born in Oklahoma, Potawatomi Citizen Band and Chickasaw on my father’s side and Cherokee on my mother’s side.
+I began by telling them my story– born in Oklahoma, a member of the Potawatomi Citizen Band tribe.

 I told them about my father, who worked for the Bureau of Indian Affairs and the sever with native culture I experienced at age nine when my parents divorced and I spent my youth in a small, predominantly white, conservative Christian town.
 I explained that I’m coming back around to myself again, learning things I never knew were inside of me, experiencing the grace of God in ways I didn’t think possible.